s2ch/wtchat/README.md

 For a standalone deployment you might want to follow a "single directory" approach to not pollute the target system with libraries.
 Create a `lib` directory in the app root (where `build_release.sh` is located) and put the dependencies there.
 You can check them with `ldd build/release/wtchat`, it's usually `libwt.so`, `libwthttp.so`, maybe `libstdc++` (if the one on your server is too old) and a bunch of boost libraries.
-Copy them from your system to `lib`, install `patchelf` then do `./build_release.sh`.
+Copy them from your system to `lib`, install `meson` and `patchelf` then do `./build_release.sh`.
 The libraries will be patched to be able to load well from that directory.

-Now put `build/release/wtchat`, `css`, `lib` and `/opt/build/wt4/share/Wt/resources` to your server, all to the same directory.
+Now put `build/release/wtchat`, `lib`, `templates` to the same directory on your server, create a `docroot` directory there and put `css` and `/opt/build/wt4/share/Wt/resources` to `docroot`.

 # Running
-As easy as `./wtchat --docroot . --http-address 127.0.0.1 --http-port 8080`.
-You might want to create a directory for the resources like `css` and `resources`, then point `--docroot` there.
+As easy as `./wtchat --docroot docroot --http-address 127.0.0.1 --http-port 8080`.
 Your server should be available at http://127.0.0.1:8080